axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <p class="_speakerb">Which will result in higher levels of returns thir fiscal year than last fiscal year.</p>
  <p class="_speakera">I see that your mind is made up and my participation is cosmetic.
 I came prepared for that.</p>
  <p>David took out an envelope and pushed it towards the power end of the table.</p>
  <p class="_speakera">This is my letter of resignation.
 You can send my stuff to my house, later on.
-Or keep it, it doesn&rsquo;t matter.
-I don&rsquo;t want to cause a scene out there.</p>
+Or keep it, it doesn&rsquo;t matter.</p>
  <p class="_speakerb">Dave, calm down.
 We are not accepting&hellip;</p>
  <p>As the words kept cascading down from the power end of the table, David got up and walked out.</p>